 Dutch seek BUK missile witnesses in MH17 crash probe

-Dutch and international experts probing the MH17 plane crash in eastern Ukraine appealed Monday for witnesses who saw the transport or firing of a BUK surface-to-air missile around the time of the disaster.
+Dutch experts probing the MH17 plane crash in eastern Ukraine appealed Monday for witnesses who saw the transport or firing of a BUK surface-to-air missile around the time of the disaster.

 “Given this scenario, investigators are looking for witnesses who can tell more about the transport, crew and launch of a BUK rocket in the area in the days before and after the crash,” it said.

 All 298 people on board the Malaysia Airlines jetliner — the majority of them Dutch — died when it was shot down over war-torn eastern Ukraine last year.